smallrye/smallrye-config/documentation/src/main/docs/config/mappings.md

 ## Collections

-A config mapping is also able to map the collections types `List` and `Set`:
+A config mapping is also able to map the collections types `List` and `Set`.

+- A member with a `Collection` type requires the configuration name to be in its indexed format
+- Each configuration name, plus its index maps the configuration value to the corresponding `Collection` element in the object type
+- The index must be part of the configuration path, by appending the index between square brackets to the`Collection` member
+- The index specified in the configuration name is used to order the element in the `Collection`
+- Missing elements or gaps are removed

 ```java
 @ConfigMapping(prefix = "server")